knpuniversity/javascript/knpu/ep1-basics/fixing-this-bind.md

 Of course, the problem is that inside of the callback, `this` won't be our `RepLogApp` object anymore.
 How could we fix this?
 There are two options.
 First, we could `bind` our success function to `this`.
-Then, now that `this` is our `RepLogObject` inside of `success`, we could also bind our `fadeOut` callback to `this`. *Finally*, that would let us call `this.updateTotalWeightLifted()`.
+Then, now that `this` is our `RepLogApp` object inside of `success`, we could also bind our `fadeOut` callback to `this`. *Finally*, that would let us call `this.updateTotalWeightLifted()`.

 But wow, that's a lot of work, and it'll be a bit ugly!
 Instead, there's a simpler way.
-First, realize that whenever you have an anonymous function. you *could* refactor it into an individual method on your object.
+First, realize that whenever you have an anonymous function, you *could* refactor it into an individual method on your object.
 If we did that, then I would recommend binding that function so that `this` is the `RepLogApp` object inside.